ccxt/ccxt/README.md

 var_dump (\ccxt\Exchange::$exchanges); // print a list of all available exchange classes
 ```

+The library supports concurrent asynchronous mode using tools from [RecoilPHP](https://github.com/recoilphp/recoil) and [ReactPHP](https://reactphp.org/)  in PHP 7.1+.
+Read the [Manual](https://github.com/ccxt/ccxt/wiki) for more details.

 ### Docker

 You can get CCXT installed in a container along with all the supported languages and dependencies.
 This may be useful if you want to contribute to CCXT (e.g. run the build scripts and tests — please see the [Contributing](https://github.com/ccxt/ccxt/blob/master/CONTRIBUTING.md) document for the details on that).